QwikDev/astro/README.md

 ```sh
 npm create @qwik.dev/astro@latest upgrade
 ```

+Pass a path such as `npm create @qwik.dev/astro@latest upgrade ./my-project` to upgrade a different project directory.

 The upgrade script handles package swaps and import rewrites automatically.
 However, it does not cover Astro-specific breaking changes: